 Most Innovative Business of the Year

 All businesses are innovative in some way, so entrants had to illustrate how they have managed successfully to introduce new ideas, products, customers, techniques or technology to help grow their business.
-This category was a very, very close run thing, so all the finalists should take comfort from that!
-There were 12 entries for this Award.
+This category was a very close run thing, so all the finalists should take comfort from that!

 The Bob Warren Hospitality Award

-This is a new award for this year, which has been set up in memory of Bob Warren, former landlord of the Trout Inn, Lechlade, and long-time supporter of FLBClub.
+This award was set up in 2017 in memory of Bob Warren, former landlord of the Trout Inn, Lechlade, and long-time supporter of the FLBClub.

-Over 20 nominees were asked to encourage their customers, friends and family to vote for the hospitality venue (café, pub, restaurant, B&B or hotel etc) that best demonstrated the spirit of Bob Warren – offering great hospitality, excellent customer service, a warm and friendly atmosphere and provided a fantastic all-round experience.
-There were nearly 500 votes in total for the nominated businesses.
+A massive 33 nominated venues were asked to encourage their customers, friends and family to vote for the hospitality venue (café, pub, restaurant, B&B or hotel etc) that best demonstrated the spirit of Bob Warren – offering great hospitality, excellent customer service, a warm and friendly atmosphere and provided a fantastic all round experience.
+All the votes have been counted and the top five venues are:

 The Howard Dowler Award

 Presented by: Neil Dowler